mlanza/atomic/README.md

 This makes functional programming a pleasure.
 The essence of "easy to reason about" falls out of the focus on purity.
 It's hard to beat a model which reduces a program to a flip book, halts time, and permits any page and its subsequent to be readily examined or compared.
 There's immeasurable good in learning to tease the pure out of the impure, of embracing the boundary between simulation and messy reality.

 The domain module (the core) simulates what your program is about, the app module (the shell) actuates its effects.
-The domain module, playing sokoban or [managing to-dos](https://doesideas.com/programming/todo/), for example, is a library of pure functions.
+The domain module, playing [Sokoban](https://github.com/mlanza/sokoban) or managing [To-dos](https://doesideas.com/programming/todo/), for example, is a library of pure functions.
 The app module, having little to do the domain, provides the plumbing necessary to make things happen.
 It transforms effect into simulation and vice versa.
 Commands flow in.
 Events flow out.
 The core directs, the shell orchestrates.

 The first objective is to flesh out the core by writing the functions needed to express what the story is about, what the program does.
 A state container, all by itself, provides sufficient machinery to get you there.